PUBPOL 259S | WOMEN AS LEADERS

 TuTh 10:15 a.m. - 11:30 a.m. | Sanford 150

 Explore the long history of women’s activism in the United States, and how that history has shaped current debates about women leaders.
 Explore the variety of ways that women exercise leadership not just in party politics and corporations, but in neighborhoods, schools, and unions among other places.
-Learn about theories of leadership, and connect theory to practice through the process of exercising leadership on campus through a hands-on final project.
-Both men and women welcome in the class.
+Learn about theories of leadership and connect theory to practice through the process of articulating your own theory of change for your leadership journey.
+All are welcomed.

 PUBPOL 270S | LEAD THE WAY DURHAM: CIVIC ENGAGEMENT, SOCIAL INNOVATION, AND COMMUNITY LEADERSHIP IN THE BULL CITY